It is an essential organ whose functions include growth development, increased muscle gain, decreased fat storage, and production of hormones.

 The thyroid gland produces hormones (T3 and T4) that help regulate the function of other organs.

-The production of thyroid hormone by the thyroid gland is also regulated by another hormone called thyroid stimulating hormone, which is produced by the pituitary gland (a small gland located in the brain).
+The production of thyroid hormone by the thyroid gland is also regulated by another hormone called thyroid-stimulating hormone, which is produced by the pituitary gland (a small gland located in the brain).

-If the body has enough thyroid hormone or produces too much, the pituitary will then produce less thyrotropin.
+If the body has enough thyroid hormone or produces too much, the pituitary will produce less thyrotropin.